 Our nearest train stations are New Street and Snow Hill.
 The Jewellery Quarter metro is a little bit further away.

 We are a 10-minute walk from Birmingham New Street.
 Visitors should follow the tram line to the left as you exit the station and head up Pinfold Street.
 Cross Victoria Square, then Chamberlain Square, keeping Birmingham Museum and Art Gallery (BMAG) directly on your right as you do so.
 Cross over at Great Charles Street Queensway, a dual carriageway located at the rear of BMAG.
-From there, head straight on, which will bring you on to Newhall Street.
-Carry on walking for around 50 metres and Fleet Street is the second road on the right and you’ll find The Coffin Works just a short way down it on your right.
-Keep an eye out for the ‘MUSEUM’ banner and hanging sign.
+From there, head straight on along Summer Row.
+Fleet Street is the second road on the right and you’ll find The Coffin Works just a short way down it on your right.
+Keep an eye out for the teal ‘MUSEUM’ banner and hanging sign.

 If travelling from Snow Hill Station, this is roughly another 10-minute walk.
 Leave the station and turn right on to Colmore Row.
 Head down that road for approximately 300 metres until you reach a crossroad with traffic lights, turn right here onto Newhall Street.
 Head down Newhall Street until you reach Great Charles Street Queensway (the dual carriageway).
 From there, head straight on, continuing along Newhall Street.
 Carry on walking for around 50 metres and Fleet Street is the second road on the left.
 The Coffin Works is located at the top end of the road on the left.
 Keep an eye out for the ‘MUSEUM’ banner and hanging sign.

 Looking for cheap train tickets?
 Click here to see railcards, fare finder and special offers.